veertuinc/anka-docs/content/en/docs/CI Plugins and Integrations/Jenkins/_index.md

 - Supports automated VM Tag creation after your jobs run.
 This Cache Builder feature helps optimize subsequent builds as the dependencies are already on the VM.
 - Supports both **JNLP** and **SSH** based connections to Anka VMs.

-> Since v1.20, the Slave Template builder plugin merged with the Jenkins Anka Plugin.
-Be sure to uninstall the old Slave Template builder plugin if you're upgrading to v1.20.

 > In order to follow these instructions, you will need to [install the Anka CLI]({{< relref "docs/Anka Build Cloud/Virtualization CLI/installation.md" >}}) and an understanding of how to [start the VM]({{< relref "docs/Anka Build Cloud/Virtualization CLI/command-reference.md#start-vm" >}}) and [launch the viewer]({{< relref "docs/Anka Build Cloud/Virtualization CLI/command-reference.md#open-vm-windowviewer" >}}).

 ## VM Template & Tag Requirements